Public, Private Schools Not To Reopen Before September 15: Spokesman - UrduPoint

 Public, Private Schools Not To Reopen Before September 15: Spokesman

-All private and public sectors educational institutions of Khyber Pakhtunkhwa will reopen on September 15; this was categorically stated by spokesman for Education Department KP on Thursday

-PESHAWAR, (UrduPoint / Pakistan Point News - 13th Aug, 2020 ) :All private and public sectors educational institutions of Khyber Pakhtunkhwa will reopen on September 15; this was categorically stated by spokesman for education Department KP on Thursday.
+PESHAWAR, (UrduPoint / Pakistan Point News - 13th Aug, 2020 ) :Spokesman for education Department KP on Thursday said that all private and public sectors educational institutions of Khyber Pakhtunkhwa would reopen on September 15.

 He said the decision was taken to protect students from the threat of coronavirus.
 All the private schools have been issued strict instructions to abide by the decision and not to reopen schools before the mention date.